🧡💙 Hoopeston Area Middle School Volleyball Parent/Player Meeting 🏐

 Today, Mr. Wells' Middle School Drama Class met (via Google Meet) and interviewed professional actor and Vermilion County native, Tyler Jacob Moore.
 7th and 8th graders in the class developed their own questions and he talked about what it takes to succeed in show business.
 Spoiler Alert: It involves reading, continuing to grow and learn, and hard work!
 Today's interview was a great experience for the kids. #tylerjacobmoore #cornjerkerpride

-about 1 month ago, Dustin Wells
+2 months ago, Dustin Wells

 Screen on the classroom wall with Tyler Jacob Moore appearing before the class in a Google Meet.